Elihu Root: Philippine-American War

+Alaskan boundary dispute

+In addition to his duties as Secretary of War, Root was one of three Americans appointed by President Roosevelt (with Henry Cabot Lodge and George Turner) to an international arbitration court to resolve the boundary dispute between Alaska and Great Britain.
+The dispute arose as a result of the Klondike Gold Rush of 1900, which heightened interest in the region and tensions over the exact boundary between the regions.

+On October 20, 1903, the dispute was resolved by British jurist Richard Webster, 1st Viscount Alverstone in favor of the United States on every point of contention.

 Secretary of State (1905–1909)

+Root's retirement from public office was brief, but he remained active in public life, delivering speeches in defense of Roosevelt's policies in Panama and in the Northern Securities case.
+After Mark Hanna died in February 1904, shortly after Root's resignation, Root declined to succeed him as chair of the Republican National Committee.
+He also repeatedly refused efforts to draft him as the Republican candidate for Governor in the 1904 election; instead, he focused on securing Roosevelt's nomination to a full term at the national convention, where he delivered the opening speech.

-In 1905, President Roosevelt named Root as the United States Secretary of State after the death of John Hay.
+After the death of John Hay, President Roosevelt named Root as United States Secretary of State and he returned to the cabinet on July 7, 1905.
 As secretary, Root placed the consular service under the civil service.
 He maintained the Open Door Policy in the Far East.

 On a tour of Latin America in 1906, Root persuaded those governments to participate in the Hague Peace Conference.
 He worked with Japan to limit emigration to the United States and on dealings with China.
-He established the Root–Takahira Agreement, which limited Japanese and American naval fortifications in the Pacific.
+He established the Root–Takahira Agreement.
 He worked with Great Britain in arbitration of issues between the United States and Canada on the Alaska boundary dispute, and competition in the North Atlantic fisheries.
-He supported arbitration in resolving international disputes.
+He was awarded the Nobel Peace Prize for his efforts for spreading the use of arbitration in resolving international disputes.

 United States Senator (1909–1915)

+Overview

 In January 1909, Root was elected by the legislature as a U.S. Senator from New York, serving from March 4, 1909, to March 3, 1915.
 He was a member of the Senate Committee on the Judiciary.
 He chose not to seek re-election in 1914.

 During and after his Senate service, Root served as president of the Carnegie Endowment for International Peace, from 1910 to 1925.